Pathways of energy transition in Central Europe

 - Tibor Fehér, Head of Department of Foreign Affairs, MVM

-- Vytautas Rimas, Head of Market Regulation, Ignitis Group
+- Vytautas Rimas, the Head of Market Regulation at Ignitis Group

-Moderator: Łukasz Koliński, Head of Unit, DG Energy (confirmed)
+- Moderator: Łukasz Koliński, Head of Unit, DG Energy

 - Tomasz Wilczak, Board member, PGNiG Termika